matrunchyk/vue-graphql/README.md

 Note: It seems like CodeSandbox doesn't have Lazy Loading support.
 CodeSandbox still WIP, though you can visually see how the library _could_ be utilized.

 ## Troubleshooting
 Q. My `.graphql` files are not loaded.
+It says `Did you forget to add query or mutation to n?`

 A. For better DX (developer experience), the library relies on a name of your model class.
 It seems like you're using `uglifyjs-webpack-plugin` which minimizes (uglifies) a class name so name `Fruit` becomes `n`.
 To turn it of, you can perform the following steps:
   1. `npm i -D uglifyjs-webpack-plugin`